mkordas/groovier-bdd-with-spock/README.md

 Life is simple, right?
 Not really.
 We all know that picture...

-But it isn't about problem with technology.
+My question is: is it because problem with technology?
-It isn't because they chose Closure as the programming language.
+Is it because they chose Java Script as the programming language?
+I wouldn't say so.
 It's all about people's problem and communication issues.

 Actually, there's just one problem in software development...